zmitchell/splatter/guide/src/why_nannou.md

-# Why Nannou?
+# Why splatter?

-**nannou** is a collection of code aimed at making it easy for artists to express themselves with simple, fast, reliable, portable code.
+**splatter** is a collection of code aimed at making it easy for artists to express themselves with simple, fast, reliable, portable code.
 Whether working on a 12-month installation or a 5 minute sketch, this framework aims to give artists easy access to the tools they need.